krlennon/mastercurves/docs/source/tts_demo.rst

                    ts[k] += [float(row[2*k])]
                    Js[k] += [float(row[2*k+1])]

+Notice that we reverse the order of the temperature array, so that the data is organized from high to low temperature.
+This is because we expect lower temperature data to be shifted leftwards (with :math:`a < 1`).
+This is the default assumption for ``Multiply()`` shifts, although it is possible to allow for :math:`a > 1` as well, by changing the bounds of the transform.

 As is typical during the creation of master curves, it will be easiest to shift the logarithm of the data.
 We'll take the logarithm of both the time and compliance coordinates before adding the data to the master curve.